Skip to content

 Graceful shutdown

 On shutdown, iscc-search flushes all dirty HNSW indexes to disk.
-Large indexes can take tens of seconds to save.
-You must give the process enough time to complete.
+Large indexes can take a few minutes to save.
+You must give the process enough time to complete the drain phase plus the flush phase.

 Environment variables